ahmettulutas/case-api/README.md

-## What does this project do?

-This project has been created to allow our candidates to check how the api works for the case we provide them.
+📖 What Does This Project Do?

-- This project has been created to allow our candidates to check, discover and try how the api works for the case we ask from them.
+This project has been designed to help candidates explore, test, and understand how the provided API works for the e-commerce case study we assign.

-- We provide a free api service for our case study with this project.
-It is a full-stack project with fully customizable api endpoints.
+⚡ Key Features:
+🆓 Free API Service:
+Provides a fully functional REST API for the case study, built using Next.js API routes.

+🛠️ Full-Stack Architecture:
+A full-stack project with customizable API endpoints that candidates can extend and modify based on the case requirements.

+📊 API Endpoints Available:

+GET /getAll – Fetch all items
+GET /getById/:id – Fetch a specific item by ID
+POST /payment – Process payments
+GET /payment – Gets payment contract
+🔑 Note: All API calls must be made using the JWT token obtained from the /sign-in route.
+Include the token in the Authorization header as follows:
+Authorization: Bearer <your-jwt-token>

+💳 E-commerce Focus:
+The API simulates a real-world e-commerce platform and can be used to build storefronts, cart features, and payment workflows.

+🔐 Test with Default Credentials:
+Candidates can use default credentials to test API calls without extra setup.

+🎯 Frontend is Minimal:
-- The focus was mainly on api endpoints rather than frontend optimization.
-Most of frontend can be optimized and developed with custom hooks and data fetching libraries.
+The primary focus is on API functionality.
+The frontend can be optimized further using custom hooks and data-fetching libraries like react-query or SWR.

+💡 Tip: Use tools like Postman or Insomnia to test API calls directly, or integrate them into a frontend of your choice!

 ## Technologies